adtac/commento/README.md

 ##### Principles and What Commento Isn't

 * Commento will be free software forever.
 You are free to fork your own copy, run it as a service and charge your users, run it behind a closed platform or anything else.
 I only ask that you include the copyright notice in all copies.

-* No ads, injecting third party tracking scripts, silently injecting replacing DOM elements with affiliate links.
+* No ads, injecting third party tracking scripts, affiliate marketing.
 Ever.
 * Commento is not a centralized multi-site commenting system.
 If you self-host an instance of Commento for your blog, users of your blog will only exist for your blog.

 ### Getting Started